Study load

 - Online Learning Advisors (OLAs) guiding you through your course, bringing industry experience and expertise in online learning to your studies.

-- Study and assignment resources to help you get the most out of each course and submit high quality assessments.
+- Study and assignment resources to help you get the most out of each unit and submit high quality assessments.

 - An online community made up of a diverse network of students, who you’ll study alongside in learning groups and discussion boards.